 l10 w w w !obs1!

 Here it is assumed that, prior to reading this instruction, the processing cursor was located on the 10th preceding line of the model output file.
-As long as we can be sure that no whitespace will ever precede the first number, there will always be three incidences of whitespace preceding the number in which we are interested.
-However, if it happens that whitespace may precede the first number on some occasions, while on other occasions it may not, then we can read the first number as a dummy observation as shown below:
+As long as we can be sure that no whitespace or a comma will ever precede the first number, there will always be three incidences of a comma preceding the number in which we are interested.
+However, if it happens that whitespace and/or commas may precede the first number on some occasions, while on other occasions it may not, then we can read the first number as a dummy observation as shown below:

 l10 !dum! w w w !obs1!